The Best of Substack Live!

 Maya C. Popa is the author of three poetry collections—including the forthcoming If You Love That Lady from W.W.
 Norton in July 2026—and is an editor at Publishers Weekly.
 She teaches at NYU and is the founder and director of the incredible poetry and prose membership, the Conscious Writers Collective.
 She writes the Substack Poetry Today.

-» Connect with other Substack writers and creators in the comments of each week’s post.
+» The chat has moved here!
+Ask all your Substack questions and connect with other Substack writers and creators in the comments of each week’s post.